dthiyaga/nmg-engineering-recruitment/cloud-devops/README.md

 * The repository should be able to provision in any region simply by changing a few parameters or variables
 * Emphasize readability, maintainability and DevOps methodologies
 * Documentation, including how to provision, should be supplied
-* The latest Amazon Linux, Amazon Linux 2, CentOs or Ubuntu AMI's may be used

 ### Website Details

-* Through automation, the project should provision, install, and configure a webserver
+* Through automation, the project should provision, install, and configure a web app
-* The webserver should serve two different domains, `test1.foo.io` and `test2.foo.io`
+* The web app should serve two different domains, `test1.foo.io` and `test2.foo.io`
 * `test1.foo.io` must return the response, `test1`
 * `test2.foo.io` must return the response, `test2`
 * Do not worry about `https` or `SSL`